cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 **Information Architect usage of `neat`**:

 1. Validate the sheet using the `neat` UI.
-2. Visualize the sheet using the `neat` UI.
-3. Export the ontology to an open standard format (e.g., OWL, SHACL, RDF).
+2. Export data model to an open standard format (e.g., OWL, SHACL, RDF).

 ## DMS Architect: Alice